Wendy Rush

 On the flip side, stress that never goes away is bad.
 Think of stress like your parents visiting for the weekend from their long-distance home.
 At first, it’s great to see them!
 You feel all warm and fuzzy when they show up on Friday night.
 But by Sunday afternoon, you’re ready to kick them out of the car without even slowing down.

-Of course exercise is the first thing people suggest to bring those stress hormones down.
+Of course exercise is the first thing people suggest to bring those hormones down.
 Exercise releases endorphins that help you manage stressful situations more easily.
 Aerobic exercises like running, dancing, swimming or biking are some of the most beneficial ways to get those feel-good chemicals flowing.